 - From here, separate your knees slowly to place the band on tension.

 - You should feel the muscles on the outside of your hips turning on.

-- Hold the contraction for 3 seconds, slowly return back to the starting position, and repeat for 8-10 reps.
+- Hold the contraction for 3 seconds, slowly return to the starting position, and repeat for 8-10 reps.

 Standing Hip Extensions

-- Stand up against a wall with your hands outstretched and resistance band around your lower legs.
+- Stand up against a wall with your hands outstretched and a resistance band around your lower legs.

 - Brace your core and squeeze your glutes.